The Crucial Role of Normalization in Sharpness-Aware Minimization: Acknowledgments

 Kwangjun Ahn was supported by the ONR grant (N00014-20-1-2394) and MIT-IBM Watson as well as a Vannevar Bush fellowship from Office of the Secretary of Defense.
 Suvrit Sra acknowledges support from an NSF CAREER grant (1846088), and NSF CCF-2112665 (TILOS AI Research Institute).
 Kwangjun Ahn also acknowledges support from the Kwanjeong Educational Foundation.
+We thank Kaiyue Wen, Zhiyuan Li, and Hadi Daneshmand for their insightful discussions.